Plan your visit

 - Family Packs contain drawing materials for children to use during their visit.

 - Drawing & Creative Writing Kits are for adults and young people aged 16+.
 Each kit contains writing and drawing materials for when inspiration strikes during your visit.

 - Some rooms and galleries may be temporarily closed.
 Apologies in advance for any inconvenience caused.

-- Use your own smartphone and headphones to listen to a small selection of audio descriptions.
+- Use your own smartphone and headphones to listen to a small selection of audio descriptions of artworks.

 - You will see green and pink labels in the rooms: a 'headphones symbol' on these coloured labels indicates that an audio description is available.